Jerem-Dough/Sample-Game-Scripts/README.md

 **Camera & Environment**
   - CameraFollow: Keeps camera centered on the player
   - FaceCamera: Ensures UI or 3D elements face the player view
-  - RoomManager: Basic procedural room management
+  - RoomManager: Basic procedural room management, **currently used in our proprietary MapManager script**

 **Audio & Rhythm**
   - BackgroundMusicController: Plays and loops background tracks